ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > l136: why call this a sum rather than a fold? this is particularly confusing as later sum is just a sum.

 My thought process was as follows.
-This is not quite fold because it does not travers the unrolling, instead it recurses through the shape.
+This is not quite `fold` because it does not traverse the unrolling, instead it recurses through the shape (hyperplanes).
 However, maybe sum is not the best name, happy to change.

 > l136: "pattern" -- quickly recall pattern syntax for readers less familiar with Agda
 >